2 for Seder: 2019

 The 2019 2 for Seder Pilot

 Thousands participated in almost 1,000 Seders during Passover 2019.
 There were bridges built with Love and Matzah impacting thousands across almost every state and province.
 This map shows where you built bridges across two countries.
-Almost 1,000 Seders participated in 2 for Seder.
-This includes Community Seders (with more than two participants) as well as home Seders.
-Here are a few of our Participants’ Seders:
+Our Seders included Community Seders (with more than two participants) as well as home Seders.

 The Biggest Seder